simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

 The above figure shows the operations performed to delete a KV.

 - The last full TLV representation of the KV is found.
 This may appear in a snapshot or delta slot.
-- The VALID field (perviously set to the erase value at during the last sector erase operation) is set to complement of the erase value.
+- The VALID field (previously set to the erase value at during the last sector erase operation) is set to complement of the erase value.
 The KV TLV then becomes invalid and will be ignored.
 - At a suitable point during system operation (e.g. when a CFSTORE Flush() operation is performed) the previous snapshot slot and delta slot(s) are used to create a new snapshot slot.
 The new snapshot slot contains a full representation of all the valid TLVs not including the deleted TLVs.
 The old snapshot slot will be erased and used to create the next snapshot version at some future point in time.
 This scheme garbage collects the deleted TLVs at the expense of periodically consolidating valid KV TLVs in a snapshot image.

-### Opening an Existing KV for Reading
+### <a name="opening-an-existing-kv-for-reading"></a> Opening an Existing KV for Reading

 - For this operation, its not necessary to log any new entries in the delta slot.
 - When an existing KV is opened for reading, the latest version of the KV TLV is found.
 This may be in the preceding snapshot or delta slots.